 Fees vary depending on travel time to your location and the level of treatment needed.
 Most of our house calls are between $200 (straight forward pediatrics) and $500 (complex intake exam with visiting nurse and DME orders).

-That is similar to many urgent care centers or Emergency Rooms copay.
-We are FAR less once all the ER charges hit your deductable.
+That is similar to many urgent care centers or Emergency Room copay.
+We are FAR less once all the extra ER charges hit your deductable.

 New patients pay their fee via credit card when Dr Crowe agrees to meet you.
 Concierge and ongoing patients may apply for other payment methods.
 (Via check, monthly payments, ….otherwise we would have to discuss Roosevelt-era style payments of two chickens or your favorite horse.)